cleaner-bot/website/mkdocs/legal/privacy.md

 -   date of the account creation.
 -   user flags.
 -   link to avatar.
--   Discord premium (Nitro) status
+-   Discord premium (Nitro) status.
--   list of the user's guilds (servers)
+-   list of the user's guilds (servers).
 -   language.

 User information for "Radar" is: